jirn073-76/git-for-law/README.md

 ## Data

 The data is Austrian federal law, fetched from the official OGD endpoint and licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.de) by the Federal Chancellory.
-The dataset in this repo is frozen as of May 2026.

 No warranty.
 No legal claims can be derived from this data.